The Emotional Aftershocks of Alice Adams’ Most Celebrated Work

 In this roundabout way, Adams could praise herself as never before—though she had already outpaced “sometimes-published” Harriet Farr.

 The New Yorker turned down “Roses, Rhododendron” in 1973 but accepted a revision at the end of the next year.
 A young fiction editor, Frances Kiernan, did the editing.
 It appeared in the magazine early in 1975 and was included in Prize Stories 1976: The O. Henry Awards (with third prize) and in Best American Short Stories 1976.
 It brought fifty fan letters (“a practically perfect story,” according to old acquaintance and professor Bill Webb in Cambridge).
-Alice answered every one.
+Alice answered every one.“I really don’t want these idols made human although my caring for you does make me want to see it from your eyes.”

 Other reactions were more complicated.
 Alice intended “Roses, Rhododendron” as “a sort of Valentine,” she told Judith in advance of its appearance in the New Yorker, but said, “I know it will be hard for you to read.”
 Indeed, Judith was not “crazy wild” about the story.